 Canada has increasingly diverse relationship patterns and the makeup of families in Canada continues to change.
 Learn more about changing trends in the family.

 Sometimes, a couple is well-aligned in their money attitudes and behaviours.
 Sometimes, opposites attract (see where you fit with the Love and money quiz).
-Money is one of the top issues that couples fight about.
+Money is one of the top issues that can cause conflict in a relationship.
 Open communication and working toward shared goals can help you find ways to improve how you handle, think and talk about money together.

 Here are some additional resources to help: